24 Litotes Examples in Literature & Pop Culture (+ Definition)

 What better way to understand litotes than by diving into a collection of handpicked litotes examples?

-In this post, we’ll define litotes and show how they can add character to your writing.
+In this post, I’ll define litotes and show how they can add character to your writing.
 Not only that, but litotes are also a wordsmith’s secret weapon when they want their prose to sound more conversational.

 If you’re thinking “That doesn’t sound half bad!”, then you’re already a litotes expert — and I’ll explain why in a few minutes.